U.S. flag

 Suggestive Findings

-The diagnosis of Werner syndrome should be suspected in individuals who have the following cardinal signs [Oshima et al 2017]:
+Werner syndrome should be suspected in individuals who have the following cardinal signs, additional characteristic signs, and family history.

 Establishing the Diagnosis

-The clinical diagnosis of Werner syndrome is established in a proband who has all four cardinal signs and two additional signs (definite) or the first three cardinal signs and two additional signs (probable).
-Identification of biallelic pathogenic variants in WRN on molecular genetic testing confirms the diagnosis if clinical features are inconclusive (see Table 1).
+The clinical diagnosis of Werner syndrome can be established in a proband who has all four cardinal signs and two additional characteristic signs (definite) or the first three cardinal signs and two additional characteristic signs (probable).

-• A multigene panel that includes WRN and other genes of interest (see Differential Diagnosis) may also be considered.
+A multigene panel that includes WRN and other genes of interest (see Differential Diagnosis) is most likely to identify the genetic cause of the condition while limiting identification of pathogenic variants and variants of uncertain significance in genes that do not explain the underlying phenotype.
 Note: (1) The genes included in the panel and the diagnostic sensitivity of the testing used for each gene vary by laboratory and are likely to change over time.
-(2) Some multigene panels may include genes not associated with the condition discussed in this GeneReview; thus, clinicians need to determine which multigene panel is most likely to identify the genetic cause of the condition at the most reasonable cost while limiting identification of variants of uncertain significance and pathogenic variants in genes that do not explain the underlying phenotype.
+(2) Some multigene panels may include genes not associated with the condition discussed in this GeneReview.
 (3) In some laboratories, panel options may include a custom laboratory-designed panel and/or custom phenotype-focused exome analysis that includes genes specified by the clinician.
 (4) Methods used in a panel may include sequence analysis, deletion/duplication analysis, and/or other non-sequencing-based tests.

 For an introduction to multigene panels click here.
 More detailed information for clinicians ordering genetic tests can be found here.